jenskutilek/RoboFont/README.md

 Curve Equalizer
 ---------------

 Quickly balance the Bézier handles of a curve, or change its curvature.
+Available from: https://github.com/jenskutilek/Curve-Equalizer

 ChangeUPM.py
 ------------